Peppermint6443/startup/notes.md

     * it is important to split up the parent and child scripts, as it will allow for easier debugging
 * it's amazing how much of interactivity is handled with just the React.useState() functionality
 * if I have any sections that might be empty, I need to make sure I have `if` statements to show a blank section when there is nothing that has been added

+## Service Notes
+#### General Notes
+* being able to follow the functions and the calls is very important, and it can be helped greatly by using the debugger
+* if something isn't working, try going on a walk; for some reason the code works when you get back and try again, even though you didn't change anything

+#### Simon-Service